Words of Wisdom

-Although viewing ourselves in this manner can serve to remind us about the importance of each part of ourselves, it also has its drawbacks.
+Although viewing ourselves in this manner can have its benefits, it also has its drawbacks.
 For example, it can encourage us to compartmentalize life, and view who we are merely as pieces of a whole.
 It can lead to a dysfunctional separation between these parts.
 It even has the potential to invite self-judgment based on our perception of how those parts should be balanced.

 You know how that inner rant can go...